jomjol/AI-on-the-edge-device-docs/docs/Webhook.md

 ## Purpose

-The idea behind this webhook feature is to provide an alternative to MQTT and InfluxDB for transmitting data, such as water meter readings from a vacation home, to a standard PHP MySQL webspace.
+The idea behind this webhook feature is to provide an alternative to MQTT and InfluxDB for transmitting data, such as water meter readings from a vacation home, to a standard PHP webspace.

 ## Configuration